aws-samples/role-vending-machine/README.md

 Provide necessary information to prepare the repository for bootstrapping.
 Below is a list of files you need to modify:

-1. `.github/workflows/.env`: provide RVM account information, RVM role name, AWS region, and your GitHub organization name.
+1. `.github/workflows/.env`: provide RVM account ID, AWS region, and your GitHub organization name.
+All other fields are optional to update.
 2. `scripts/generate_providers_and_account_vars.py`: provide the main AWS region you operate in[^1].
 3. Navigate to `bootstrap` folder under scripts folder.
    1. Update `terraform.tfvars` file with your GitHub organization name and the default AWS region where RVM resources are deployed into.
    2. Optionally, review the variables in `variables.tf` file and set your desired values in `terraform.tfvars` file.
-For example, if you want to deploy Terraform backend resources deployed in RVM account, set the value of `create_tf_state_management_infrastructure` variable to `true`.
+For example, if you want to deploy Terraform backend resources deployed in the RVM account, set the value of `create_tf_state_management_infrastructure` variable to `true`.
+If you want to use a repo name other than "role-vending-machine", you can set that in `terraform.tfvars` as well.

 [^1]: IAM resources are global, the Region you specify in `generate_providers_and_account_vars.py` is used to create the AWS providers in each account, this can later be used with Terraform data structures to dynamically reference the Region in your policies.